Canadian-Geospatial-Platform/geoview/README.md

 ### Install dependencies

+It's always recommended to run the below command if you pull any changes.

 ```
 $ rush update
 ```

-It's always recommended to run this command if you pull any changes.
 If you need to re-download the modules you can run

 ```
 $ rush update --full